Frendzel/design-patterns/patterns-buster/readme.md

 * Decorator
 13. Fill the implementation and fix the bugs
 14. Think about another example with burger order.
-You can order burger with extra chees, extra ham, without ham.
+You can order burger with extra cheese, extra ham, without ham.
 Your abstract class should have at least 2 methods (description of burger, additional costs) Try to test the whole flow (order extra burger and calculate the price)